International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

   * certificates according to ISO 27001 based on IT Grundschutz;
   * certificates according to ISO 15408;
   * certificates according to IEC 62443.
-5. The Certification Body shall justify the recognition, in particular with regard to the Trust Level.
+5. The Certification Body shall justify the recognition, in particular with regard to the Trust and Assurance Level.
 6. In the event of recognition, § 4.4 paras.
 2 to 3 apply accordingly.

 ### §4.6 Decision of the Certification Body